radicalcollegestrategies/stemscholars/mathematics/mathcompetitions.md

   <div class="section50right">
   <h4>No, I'm on my own</h4>
   <p><b>Participate in <a href="#cml">CML</a></b> as a "Home School".
 It is a good alternative to MOEMS.</p>
   <p><b>Optional:</b> In addition to CML, you can consider participating in <a href="#kangaroo">Math Kangaroo</a>, which has a single contest.
-It is a prestigious international competition, and is slightly more challenging than CML, so may need extra preparation.</p>
+It is a prestigious international competition, and is slightly more challenging than CML, so you may need extra preparation.</p>
   </div>
 </section50>